 Located in the basement of the Carpenter Hall, the Office of Human Resources oversees the hiring and payroll of administrative faculty, hourly staff and student employment.
 Additionally, the Office is also responsible for handling all student health insurance issues.
 HR strives to help the College be a good steward of its resources and to provide friendly, efficient administration of employment with the College.

 Information Technology Services strives to create and support a technology environment that fosters excellence in teaching and learning, provides technology resources and support as needed to all members of the community, promotes responsible management of resources, makes accessible the data that facilitates wise governance and sound decision-making, and continues to improve to meet the evolving needs of the community.

 Located on the lower level of Lilly Library, ITS provides support to all users of technology in the Earlham Community.
 The staff assists students with personal technology devices connected to the campus network, lab applications and problem solving through the HelpDesk (x2000).
 All Earlham community members have their own space on ITS’ central servers for personal Web pages/data and can request mailing lists for all student groups or organizations.
-ITS manages public labs available for student use in the basement of Lilly and Wildman Science Library, the Landrum Bolling Center and Dennis Hall (Mac lab).
-The Lilly Library basement lab is open 24 hours a day during the school year.
+ITS manages public labs available for student use in Lilly Library, the Center for Science and Technology, the Landrum Bolling Center (LBC) and Dennis Hall.
+The Landrum Bolling Center lab is open 24 hours a day during the school year.
 Campus Printing is also located in ITS.
 Campus Printing is available to assist with any printing and duplicating needs.

 Institute for Education on Japan